Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Balan.
-I am a 4th year Ph.
-D. candidate in [Dr. Jeff Demuth's Lab](https://www.uta.edu/faculty/demuth) at University of Texas at Arlington.
-I am interested in understanding the evolution of sex chromosomes and dosage compensation by analyzing next-gen sequencing data using computer programs.

-Currently, I am working on understanding the evolution of dosage compensation with a multi-species approach using beetles.
-With the help of single-cell expression data, I am also curious to know the presence or absence of sex chromosome inactivation during meiosis.

-I earned my Bachelors in engineering with a specialization in Biotechnology in May 2016.
+I am Tianliang Yao, an undergraduate majoring in Automation at the Department of Control Science and Engineering, College of Electronics and Information Engineering in Tongji University.

+I am working on exploring how Artificial intelligence (AI) empowers smart healthcare.
+Specifically, my current research mainly focuses on surgical robots and medical image processing.
+In order to facilitate life (my laziness), I am also very interested in Brain-computer Interface (BCI).